-If the person is the Then the person
+Th en the person

-Administrative Law Judge (ALJ) Introduces the people attending the hearing;
+• Introduces the people attending the hearing;

-Explains that the hearing is recorded when available;
+• Explains that the hearing is recorded when available;

-Makes a brief opening statement about the hearing procedures or shows a DVD;
+• Makes a brief opening statement about the hearing procedures or shows a DVD;

-Swears everyone in;
+• Swears everyone in;

-May ask for brief opening statements; and
+• May ask for brief opening statements; and

-Makes closing statement.
+• Makes closing statement.

-Agency Representative Makes a brief opening statement
+• Makes a brief opening statement

-Gives legal references to support the action(s) taken;
+• Gives legal references to support the action(s) taken;

-Cross examines agency witnesses;
+• Cross examines agency witnesses;

-Cross examines the customer and their witnesses;
+• Cross examines the customer and their witnesses;

-Objects to testimony when needed;
+• Objects to testimony when needed;

 • Answers questions from the ALJ; and

-Makes a closing statement.
+• Makes a closing statement.

-Agency Witness(es) Answers questions posed by the Agency representative;
+• Answers questions posed by the Agency representative;

 • Explains how the SOC or premium